SeanMcAuliffe/linear-program-solver/README.md

 $ cat input.txt | python3 solver.py
 ```

+To ensure that import errors do not occur in the test environment, all additional classes and functionality has been included in a the single file required to run this LP solver, `solver.py`.

 This program expects to be executed in the `python3` interperter.
 Any version of the python interpreter version 3.x.x should suffice.

 ## Output Format